nakabonne/site/content/posts/take-a-walk-the-go-ast.md

 </details>

 #### How to walk
-All we have todo is traverse this AST node in depth-first order.
+All we have to do is traverse this AST node in depth-first order.
 Let's print each Node one by one by calling [`ast.Inspect()`](https://pkg.go.dev/go/ast?tab=doc#Inspect) recursively.

 Also, printing AST directly then we will typically see stuff that is not human readable.